-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2017 together with the Auditor's Report thereon.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the year ended 31 December 2018 together with the Auditors' Report thereon.

-2. To re-elect Mr. Kartar Singh Thakral, a Director who is retiring pursuant to Regulation 107(4) of the Company's Constitution.
+2. To re-elect the following Directors who are retiring pursuant to Regulation 107(2) of the Company's Constitution, and who, being eligible, offer themselves for re-election: